 7. You’ll be ready for it soon, insha’allah.

 We are now entering the territory of those well-intentioned people who think that we actually want to wear hijab but have some psychological obstacles to overcome.
 I don’t want to diminish the fact that some Muslim women who don’t wear hijab actually wish to wear it.
-However, the vast majority of Muslim women I have met who don’t wear hijab choose not to wear it.
+However, a Muslim girl without hijab often simply chooses not to wear it.

 8. You look so beautiful with hijab, masha’allah.